Market analysis is a necessary part of planning a profitable business.

 6) Statistical Data

-Search for specific data within the Statistical Reference Index, or Wall Street Journal’s Economic Indicators Reports.
+Search for specific data within the Statistical Reference Index, or the Census Bureau’s Economic Indicators Reports.
 For economic data within an industry, or even a particular company, try the federal government’s Standard Industrial Classification Manual.

 In conclusion, there is no substitute for a thorough analysis of your market.
 Armed with this information you have the basis for a sound marketing plan.
 Your time and effort will be rewarded with a business that does what it should: make money.